 Global warming is expected to cause changes in the amount of cloud cover, the height and thickness of the clouds, shifting the balance between the effectiveness of the cloud feedback.

-When CO2 levels rise stratocumulus clouds become unstable and break up.
-When these clouds break up they no longer shade the surface of the earth, triggering global warming of 8c.
+Aerosol particles are critical for cloud formation, and different types affect how the clouds will behave.
+For example, when CO2 levels rise, some low-lying clouds become unstable and break up.
+When these clouds break up, they no longer shade the Earth’s surface, triggering accelerated global warming.